meshplay/meshplay/docs/pages/concepts/logical/workspaces.md

 - Access to Workspaces may be granted to one or more teams.
 - As a point of collaboration to facilitate work, Workspaces may have zero or more Environments associated.

 After creating a Workspace, of your next steps is to resource that Workspace.
 Like a shared drive (or or shared collection of files).
-Workspaces are your Google Drive, while Meshery Designs are your Google Docs.
+Workspaces are your Google Drive, while Meshplay Designs are your Google Docs.

 ## Key Components

 ### Environments

 - Environments are a central part of a workspace.
 They serve as a logical grouping for managing connections.
-A connection, in this context, can be either managed or discovered by Meshery.
+A connection, in this context, can be either managed or discovered by Meshplay.
 Examples of connections include Kubernetes clusters, Prometheus instances, Jaeger traces, Nginx servers, and more.
 - One or more environments can be assigned to a workspace.
 - Same environment can be assigned to multiple workspaces.